isomerpages/moe-peihwasec/announcements/announcements/_posts/2025-04-23-post-Canteen Advertisement.md

 	<li style="font-size:14.5px; line-height:1.5;margin-left:17px;font-family:sans-serif;">Successful applicant is required to apply for a food stall license from Singapore Food Agency (SFA).</li>
 </ol>

-<p style="font-size:14.5px; line-height:2;font-family:sans-serif;">Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School.
-Canteen Selection Committee at the applicant's own expense.</p>
+<p style="font-size:14.5px; line-height:2;font-family:sans-serif;">Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant's own expense.</p>